ucquantum/momentum/bylaws.md

 ### Section 2: Non-standard amendment proposals and bylaw changes will require a unanimous vote from board members or be added to the list of amendments for the Spring election (decided by the party or individual submitting the amendment).
 Only the Spring elections will have a full vote for amendments.

-### Section 3: Officer nominations and suggested bylaw amendments must be submitted to a current board member within two weeks of voting.
+### Section 3: Board position nominations and suggested bylaw amendments must be submitted to a current board member within two weeks of voting.
 Nominations are open and members can nominate themselves.